EasyCorp/EasyAdminBundle/README.md

 Installation
 ------------

-The EasyAdmin installation requires you to edit two files and execute two console commands, as explained in the following steps.
+Installing EasyAdmin requires you to edit two files and execute two console
+commands:

 ### Step 1: Download the Bundle